CarlFK/video-stack-deploy/scripts/README.md

   - distro/suite, where to get it, proxy
   - where to get preseed file
   - drive to install to (sda, nvme0n1...)
-  - nonfree firmware setting that I am affraid to hardcode
+  - non-free firmware setting that I am afraid to hardcode
   - ansible playbook and inventory repos

 ## How to use: